 850 Va.
 Code Ann. § 58.1-3503(A); Va.
 Code Ann. § 58.1-3506(A)(48), as added by 2022 Va.
 H.B.
 1239, effective retroactive to Jan.
 1, 2022, expires Jan.
 1, 2025.

 The situs of motor vehicles, travel trailers, boats, and airplanes is, with certain exceptions, the locality where the vehicle is normally garaged, docked, or parked.
 The property's situs is its permanent location, not merely the physical location of the property on tax day or a casual or incidental location during the course of transit.
-The Virginia Attorney General has held that vehicles must be garaged, docked, or parked in a Virginia locality for at least six months in order to be taxed in that locality.851
+The Virginia Attorney General has held that vehicles must be garaged, docked, or parked in a Virginia locality for at least six months in order to be taxed in that locality.
+When the vehicle meets the physical presence test to have situs in Virginia, the state in which the vehicle is registered is irrelevant.851

 851 Va.
 Code Ann. § 58.1-3511(a); Virginia Attorney General Opinion No. 03-004 (Feb.
 6, 2013); Virginia Dept. of Taxn., Virginia Ruling of the Commissioner No. 16-42 (March 31, 2016).

+However, vehicles weighing less than 10,000 pounds that are normally garaged, docked, or parked in another state, but that are registered in Virginia, have situs in the county in which the vehicle is registered.
+A vehicle over 10,000 pounds that does not meet the six-month requirement to be “normally garaged” in Virginia and is not registered in Virginia does not have tax situs in any Virginia locality.

 15.2.1.
 Common Carriers — Compare

 A local governing body in Virginia may levy a tax on different types of motor vehicles at different rates from the tax levied on other tangible personal property, although the rate of tax may not exceed the rate applicable to the general class of tangible personal property.852